The Rector's Forum

 October 2023

-For the five Sundays of October we gathered after the Solemn Mass to reflect upon the role of the parish in our lives at St. Mark’s and as Christians.
+For the five Sundays of October we gathered to reflect upon the role of the parish in our lives at St. Mark’s and as Christians.
 The inspiration for this study hailed from an online lecture series given by the Rev’d Canon Alison Milbank entitled “The Once and Future Parish” at the Edward King Centre of St. Stephen’s House, Oxford.
 Father Lillie adapted the study to the role of the parish within the Episcopal Church, and especially to our context of the Hawaiian Islands.

 What is the history of the parish, and why do Christians worship in community?
 What is the threefold ministry of bishops, priests, and deacons in the parish, and why is lay ministry and leadership absolutely essential for vibrant parishes?
 What are the challenges, and what are the joys of the parish structure?
 How are parishes to serve their communities and their neighborhoods?
 In our modern context, is there even a future for the parish, and what might it look like?
 This study wrestled with these and other questions, using scripture as a guide.